hyperledger-archives/education-cryptomoji/code/part-two/README.md

 ### Components

-This directory includes a [docker-compose](docker-compose.yaml) file.
-It contains the instructions that Docker needs to start up multiple components and network them together.
+This `part-two` directory includes a [docker-compose](docker-compose.yaml) file that contains the instructions for Docker to start up multiple components and network them together.
 This includes both custom components built from your source code and some prepackaged Sawtooth components downloaded from [DockerHub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=sawtooth&starCount=0):